Nagasaki says still plans casino RFP launch during spring

 In mid-March a number of casino industry commentators had told GGRAsia they did not expect – at that stage – the Covid-19 emergency to push back the national government’s first-half 2021 timetable for local governments to apply to host an IR.

-Starting on Wednesday, seven cities and prefectures in Japan are set to enter a state of emergency for a month in relation to Covid-19.
+Starting on Wednesday, seven prefectures in Japan are set to enter a state of emergency for a month in relation to Covid-19.
 The country’s Prime Minister, Shinzo Abe, was due to declare the move during Tuesday, with the aim of curbing the spread of the novel coronavirus, according to Japanese news agency Kyodo News.
-The seven cities and prefectures covered by the declaration of emergency are Tokyo, Osaka, Chiba, Kanagawa, Saitama, Hyogo and Fukuoka.
+The seven prefectures covered by the declaration of emergency are Tokyo, Osaka, Chiba, Kanagawa, Saitama, Hyogo and Fukuoka.

 Under the move, local governments can urge their citizens to refrain from non-essential travel and movement outside.
 Those governments are also being given powers under which they can temporarily close schools, social welfare facilities, theatres, music-performance venues and sports stadiums.